 Their design is not made for easy refilling; they have a very small bottleneck, making it very difficult to pour new material inside.
 Many plastic shampoo bottles are not safe for hot liquids or dishwashers, or microwave ovens.

-Disadvantages of using glass shampoo bottles
+What are the disadvantages of using glass shampoo bottles ?

 You can also find refillable bottles made with glass.
 They are 100% reusable and do not lose any of their natural properties during reuse and recycling.
 However, they still have some drawbacks.